jmourabarbosa/pupil-support/README.md

 Class Pupil eye tracker integration.
 Mainly for saccad detection (useful for fixation) and logging.
 The main idea is that if a saccade is done during fixation period, subject was not fixating.
 Velocity thresold can be costumized.

 1) Install pupil_capture bundle from pupil labs.
+Run it.

 2) git clone https://github.com/patra/pupil-support

 Inside pupil_support.py you have the main usage: